rob-legrand/ranked-ballot-voting-calculator/README.md

 # ranked-ballot-voting-calculator
-Use this calculator to find the winner of an election using ranked ballots.
+This calculator accepts ranked ballots and finds the winner of an election according to various voting systems.